What an experience.

 The lack of sleep was a nightmare.

 I can’t even put into words how unbelievably loud the snorers on the Camino are.
-I’ve stayed in hundreds of dorm rooms at this point, and I’ve never heard anything quite like this.
+I’ve stayed in hundreds of dorm rooms as a backpacker and yet, I’d never heard anything quite like this.
 While I had some excellent ear plugs that eliminated 90% of the noise, I also have tiny ear canals and all ear plugs leave me in pain after a few hours.
 Over the first three nights, I was walking on four hours of sleep and suspecting I was on the verge of a panic attack.
 I felt terrible.

 The Camino diet didn’t help.
-If I want to avoid feeling anxious, I need to avoid dairy, gluten, soy, sugar, caffeine, and alcohol.
-It’s so challenging on this walk!
+If I want to avoid feeling anxious, I need to avoid dairy, grains, soy, caffeine, and alcohol — and minimise the amount of sugar I consume.
+It was so challenging on this walk!

 I could have stuck to a paleo diet on the Camino, but the problem was, I was burning like, 4,000 calories a day.
 I needed tons of energy to walk, and I wasn’t able to get that from a low-carb diet.
 I started drinking soft drinks and eating hunks of stale bread, and ordering bocadillos instead of tortillas.

-Discovering that I can eradicate my anxiety through lifestyle changes has been a blessing and a curse.
+Discovering that I can improve my mental health through lifestyle changes has been a blessing and a curse.
 I’m obviously thrilled to be able to control my mental health when I need to, but it’s such a struggle to travel.
 I want to eat local meals and eat out in restaurants and try everything on the menu — the problem is, doing so turns me into a trembling person who can’t step outside.

 This is something I’ve been struggling with when travelling over the past few years, and I’m still not sure what the solution is.